Who should seek MTM certification?

 How can I register for an exam?

-The BCMTMS examination is administered by our testing partner, Mettl.
-Mettl provides online proctoring throughout the world for your convenience.
+The BCMTMS examination is administered by our testing partner, Meazure Learning.
+Meazure Learning provides proctoring throughout the world for your convenience.

-You will receive instruction on scheduling your examination once you receive your authorization to test.
+You will receive instruction on scheduling your examination once you receive your Notification To Test.

 After completing the exam, when will I receive my results?